hjelmeir/magento-prizmcloud/README.md

 1. Download and unzip all files to corresponding directories.
 "Accusoft" folder goes into site/app/code/community and "Accusoft_PrizmclouddocsViewer" file goes to site/app/etc/modules
 2. Login to your site and go to Admin > System > Configuration > Advanced > Advanced and see if your module is Enabled
-3. Go to Admin > System > Configuration > General > PrizmCloud Document Viewer and add default settings
+3. Go to Admin > System > Configuration > General > PrizmCloud Document Viewer and configure your settings

-### Add to a Page
+### Add the Viewer to a Page

 Within a cms page, add this block tag to the content section editor